Medical Evacuation Travel Insurance

 Do you need evacuation insurance for trips within the United States?

 In some cases, medical evacuation travel insurance is a good option.
-If you are going on vacations or taking adventures that take place in a distant area, it is important that your property is evacuated.
-Depending on your health coverage, a medical treatment package may be provided for medical treatment.
+If you are going on vacation or taking an adventure in a distant area, it is important that you are evacuated.
+Depending on your health coverage, a medical treatment package may be provided.
 You will also have to pay the co-insurance and deductibles of the insurance you purchase.

 Do I need emergency evacuation and repatriation coverage?